ksphere0013/Corpus-Linguistics-Toolkit-for-Chinese/README.md

 This project is a corpus linguistics toolkit written in Python for the analysis of Chinese corpora.
 It offers tools for corpus corpus preprocessing, corpus search, frequency analysis, collocation analysis, concordance/KWIC analysis and n-gram analysis.

 ## 2. Data Collection Approach
-The corpus was collected from the [China Digital Times (CDT) archive](https://chinadigitaltimes.net/chinese/) .
+The corpus was collected from the [China Digital Times (CDT)](https://chinadigitaltimes.net/chinese/) archive.

 The crawler uses `Selenium` to access the archive pages and collect article URLs, and `BeautifulSoup` to extract article content and metadata from individual pages.
 Articles without author information are excluded.